lena-han/datascoop/content/posts/debate1twitter.md

 Despite these caveats, the follower counts show clear winners from the two nights of debates.

-**Each Candidate’s Increase Followers in the 12 Hours Following Their Debate**
+**Each Candidate’s Increase in Followers in the 12 Hours Following Their Debate**

 First, I tracked the number of followers each candidate gained twelve hours after their respective debates concluded.